Get

 1. Start With the Basics

 Before you ever start any guard dog training, your dog must learn basic obedience.
-Not only does basic obedience help establish a strong bond between you and your dog, but it will also build confidence and will establish you as the pack leader.
+Not only does basic obedience help establish a strong bond between you and your dog, but it will also build confidence and establish you as the leader.

 Basic obedience will teach your dog commands and they will learn how to follow instructions.
 You will first start by implementing the basic commands like sit, stay, come, leave it, and heel but will advance to more complicated commands.